DamonMohammadbagher/NativePayload_Image/Chapter 11 - Hiding Payloads via BMP Image Pixels/README.md

 # NativePayload_Image.sh  help :

-for more information Please use this syntax or for Using this tool Step by step please read this Chapter-11(Part2) PDF file
+for more information Please use this syntax "./NativePayload_Image.sh  help" or for Using this tool Step by step please read this Chapter-11(Part2) PDF file .
+(Recommended)

-Chapter-11(Part2) PDF file link : https://github.com/DamonMohammadbagher/eBook-BypassingAVsByCSharp/blob/master/CH11/Bypassing%20Anti%20Viruses%20by%20C%23.NET%20Programming%20Chapter%2011-Part2.pdf
+(Recommended) : Chapter-11(Part2) PDF file link : https://github.com/DamonMohammadbagher/eBook-BypassingAVsByCSharp/blob/master/CH11/Bypassing%20Anti%20Viruses%20by%20C%23.NET%20Programming%20Chapter%2011-Part2.pdf